ScilifelabDataCentre/serve-load-testing/README.md

     docker run -p 8089:8089 -v $PWD:/mnt/locust locustio/locust -f /mnt/locust/tests/simple.py --config /mnt/locust/locust.conf --html /mnt/locust/reports/locust-report-from-docker.html

+## To run k8s pod-creating tests

+The Locust app-viewer tests do not currently create pods on the cluster.
+In order to run such tests, configure and execute appviewer_requestshtml.py

+    python3 ./tests-dev/appviewer_requestshtml.py

 ## Use the shell script to run tests

+The shell script can be used to execute multiple simultaneous types of tests (such as Locust plus a scripted test).

+Edit the configuration in locust.conf and in .env.
+If running the appviewer_requestshtml.py module, then also configure settings in this file.

 ```
 $ cd ./source